The Winter Room

-The Winter Room is a Newbery Honor-winning short novel by Gary Paulsen.
+The Winter Room is a young adult novel by American author Gary Paulsen.
 It is a realistic fiction story about logging and farming, narrated in the first person to two boys by their Norwegian uncle in the "winter room" of a farm in northern Minnesota, United States.
-Like many of his works, it evokes a harsh rural environment using vivid imagery, and has elements of a coming of age tale.
+Like many of Paulsen's works, it evokes a harsh rural environment using vivid imagery, and has elements of a coming of age tale.

+The Winter Room received the 1990 Newbery Honor.

 Reception

-According to Hurst, it is a "brief, intense novel with incredible descriptive scenes", and Schmitz rates it as one of Paulsen's best.
+The Winter Room was well received by critics.
+Upon the novel's release, James A. Schmitz of The ALAN Review rated the novel as one of Paulsen's best.

-Publishers Weekly found "Newbery Award-winner Paulsen never disappoints, and proves his talent again in this remarkably good tale."
+While evoking the works of Laura Ingalls Wilder, Ernest Hemingway, and Jim Harrison, Publishers Weekly proclaimed that "Newbery Award-winner Paulsen never disappoints, and proves his talent again in this remarkably good tale."

+Kirkus Reviews called The Winter Room a "beautifully written evocation of a Minnesota farm", while noting that it's "more a prose poem than a novel".